 Be clear in expressing the gestures

 Dogs are not human.
 They won’t understand what you, as the handler, wants the first time around.
 As a dog trainer, one must have immense patience to make the pet understand your gestures and verbal directions.
 It is important to be expressive with the dog so that mutual trust and bond is created between the canine and the human while carrying out the task.

 Appraise your pet

 Every one of us waits for appraisals.
 Canines are as well no different.
 So while training the dog for agility sports, it is essential to praise them on their every achievement, even if it’s a small obstacle that they have crossed.
 This will enhance their confidence level and urge them to perform better.

 The canines get motivated to perform a task when they receive a reward.
 Usually, dogs can be bribed with the reward of food.
 So upon completion of one set of hurdles, if the dog receives his reward, he will be motivated to do the next.

 Here are some of the frequently asked questions in relation to agility training for dogs and the benefits of having home agility equipment.

 How to teach agility for dogs at home?

 Agility is one of the most recreational activities for dogs.
-More than canine sports, it is an excellent method of training and building physical endurance of the dogs.
+More than canine sports, it is an excellent method of training and building the physical endurance of the dogs.
 Do agility is often performed at local clubs, but if a dog handler has enough space in the backyard, a home agility training course can be set up there.
-This will not only make the dog comfortable in performing in known ambiance but will improve the trust and bonding between human and dog.
+This will not only make the dog comfortable in performing in known ambiance but will improve the trust and bonding between humans and dogs.